open-telemetry/opentelemetry-rust/opentelemetry-otlp/examples/basic-otlp-http/README.md

 In another terminal run the application `cargo run`

-The docker-compose terminal will display traces, metrics.
+The docker-compose terminal will display logs, metrics and traces.

 Tear it down: